yangkeunyun/yangkeunyun.github.io/content/papers/navigating-the-commons.md

 ---
 title: "Navigating the commons"
 date: 2024-02-20
-url: /1/
+url: /navigating-the-commons/
-author: "Yangkeun Yun"
+author: "in progress"
 description: "How to efficiently allocate common-pool resources over the long run?
 This paper develops a model of common-pool industry dynamics and applies it to the largest common-pool industry in history—American whaling."
 summary: "How to efficiently allocate common-pool resources over the long run?
 This paper develops a model of common-pool industry dynamics and applies it to the largest common-pool industry in history—American whaling."